loolcas/loolcas/README.md

 ##

-I'm a front-end student and I have any knowledge with back-end, I'm looking for evolution as developer so I can call my self as junior dev.
+I'm a front-end student and I have any knowledge with back-end, I'm looking for evolution as developer so I can call myself as junior dev.

 I am fascinated about internet and gaming since I was 10yo, if I'm not mistaking, now I'm seeking to improve my skills on the programming field.